Scarabaeus1031/NEXAH/RESEARCH/README.md

 # 🔗 RELATION TO IMPLEMENTATION

-The Research Layer itself is not executable.
+The Research Layer itself is not directly executable.

 Implementation and experimentation occur in: